frc8840/8840-utils-docs/docs/source/example project.rst

 Next we are going to create a new class called "RobotContainer" to store all of our subsystems and commands.
 We do this just to keep them organized.

-We'll start by creating a new file, called :code:`RobotContainer.java` in the :code:`java/frc/robot` folder.
+Let's start by creating a new file, called :code:`RobotContainer.java` in the :code:`java/frc/robot` folder.

 This class is a singleton (there should never be more than one) so we need to store a :code:`static` instance of the class in order to access it from other classes, as well as make an instance when the container is created.

 .. code-block:: java
     :linenos:

-    // In RobotContainer.java
+    // Inside the RobotContainer class, in RobotContainer.java

      private static RobotContainer instance;